 Supported with public funding by Arts Council England

-and assisted by Norfolk County Council
+and Supported by Norfolk County Council

 As part of an attempt to document this whole process I have decided to post out on a weekly basis during the 5-week build up towards our exhibition in Hanse House, King’s Lynn.
 Preparation-wise a lot is going on each week and I want to record it- not only for the purposes of evaluation afterwards, but as a record for myself.

-I think that’s about it!
 Thank you, as ever, for your interest.